List of Attack on Titan characters: Nine Titans

-The 14 m Female Titan (also translated as the Feminine Titan) is the only one of the Nine Titans to display a distinctly female figure, and is known for its high mobility and versatile combat abilities.
+The 14 m Female Titan (also translated as the Feminine Titan)"The Female Titan, a Fighter Without an Equal." is the only one of the Nine Titans to display a distinctly female figure, and is known for its high mobility and versatile combat abilities.
 Like the Armored Titan, it possesses the ability to harden its skin, though only over limited areas.
 This hardening ability does make its melee attacks significantly stronger, as a single well-placed blow with a hardened limb can dismember or even decapitate other Titans.
 Similar to the Founding Titan and Zeke Yeager's Beast Titan, the Female Titan is able to exercise some influence over Pure Titans through a scream.
 Its scream will attract Pure Titans to its location, but it has no control over the Pure Titans' behavior and they will attack and try to eat it.
 The Female Titan is currently possessed by Annie Leonhart, who had used the hardening ability to encase herself in a crystal cocoon to prevent interrogation.